Last updated on November 29th, 2022

 On the other hand, a smart thermostat allows you to control your home’s heating system.

-Benefits of a smart thermostat installation
+Benefits of Hive installation

 - Control your heating system from your smartphone